Live Telecast: Production

-Venkat Prabhu initially revealed that he wrote the script in 2005 which was supposed to be used as a dream project in his debut directorial film, but the project got shelved after film producer and his longtime friend S. P. Charan stated that the budget will not be feasible enough for a feature film.
+Venkat Prabhu revealed that he wrote the script in 2005 which was supposed to be used as a dream project in his debut directorial film, but the project got shelved after film producer and his longtime friend S. P. Charan stated that the budget will not be feasible enough for a feature film.
 Prabhu wrote another new script for Charan, which became the sports comedy film Chennai 600028, and also his directorial debut.

 In 2010, Prabhu had plans to revive his maiden script.
 He initially narrated the script to actor Vijay, who later expressed his interest in financing the project.
 After the success of Mankatha, both parties discussed about the project, but eventually failed to materialise due to their other commitments.
-Later, Prabhu decided to convert the relevant film script to a streaming television series narrative.
+Later, Prabhu decided to convert the relevant film script to a television series narrative.

 This project also marked the OTT debut for both Venkat Prabhu and Kajal Aggarwal.
 Prabhu revealed that the reason behind casting Aggarwal is due to her pan-Indian image.
 In an interview, Prabhu stated that the script does not resemble the American streaming series Stranger Things, which is based on paranormal activities but it will be related to the people of rural areas in Tamil Nadu.

-The web series was shot entirely at an isolated location at the director's friend's house.
+The series was shot entirely at an isolated location at the director's friend's house.
 The shooting of the series took place in October 2019 and completed within the same month.
-The series was reported to be distributed by Disney+ Hotstar and on 23 October 2020, the series was titled as title as Live Telecast and the digital platform announced its release on the first state of their Tamil Hotstar Originals.
+The series was reported to be distributed by Disney+ Hotstar and on 23 October 2020, the series was titled as title as Live Telecast and Disney+ Hotstar announced its release on the first state of their Tamil Hotstar Originals.